twoBirds/twobirds-core/README.md

 ```html
 <body data-tb="demoapp.myClass">
 ```
-this will make an instance of above mentioned class and put it in the dom.
+this will make an instance of above mentioned class and put it in the dom on load automatically.

 or, somewhere in your js code:
 ```js